-In the early 1900’s, Oklahoma City was a crucial point on Route 66, one of the first and most famous highways in the country.
+In the early 1900’s, Oklahoma City was a crucial point on Route 66.
+This is one of the first and most famous highways in the country.
 Nowadays, OKC remains a vital stop, bisected by interstates 35, 40, and 44.
 These highways move thousands of drivers every day, and you deserve cheap car insurance no matter which route you take.

 QuoteWizard helps Oklahoma City residents compare car insurance quotes from both national insurance companies and local independent agents.
-Comparing quotes can help you find cheap car insurance rates near Oklahoma City, Oklahoma and save up to 40% on your premium.
+Comparing quotes can help you find cheap car insurance rates near Oklahoma City, Oklahoma.
+You can save up to 40% on your premium.

 Last year, 20,384 people used QuoteWizard to compare quotes from multiple companies and find the cheapest auto insurance rates in Oklahoma City, OK.

 Best Car Insurance Companies in Oklahoma City, OK

 These are most common car insurance companies reported by QuoteWizard users living in Oklahoma City, Oklahoma last year.

 Top 10 Vehicles

 These are the most common car makes and models owned by Oklahoma City, OK drivers requesting quotes through QuoteWizard last year.

 - Honda Accord EX

 - Chevrolet C1500 Silverado